 - Strain with a fine-mesh strainer or colander.
 Discard all solids.

 - Place soup in covered containers or Mason Jars.
-Skim fat from the top of the soup before using.
+Skim the fat from the top of the soup before using it.
+If you used bones from grass-fed cows, eat the fat!

 - Season broth with salt and drink up!